RythamChopra/task-manager-v2/README.md

 ---

 ##  Notes
-- No virtual environments or large files are included in the repo.
+- Virtual environment is **not** included in the repo.
-- The project runs identically on Windows, Linux, and macOS.
+- Works identically on Windows, macOS, and Linux.
-- API + CLI share the same database and logic.
+- API + CLI share the same database logic.
+- Frontend requires running a static server.

 ---

 ##  Done!
-This project is fully ready for review.
+Your project is fully ready for review.
-If you need anything else, feel free to reach out!
+If you need deployment help or enhancements, feel free to ask!